Blue-Labs/fcm-django/README.rst

 .. image:: https://en.cryptobadges.io/badge/small/3GHRdxw64kYKbG2RXZNtKveMPpSzMy7CLR
 	:target: https://en.cryptobadges.io/donate/3GHRdxw64kYKbG2RXZNtKveMPpSzMy7CLR

-This is a fork of the upstream package https://github.com/xtrinch/fcm-django with updated versions and matching Django 2.2 grammar.
+This is a fork of the upstream package https://github.com/xtrinch/fcm-django with updated dependency versions and matching Django 2.2 grammar.

 Django app for Firebase Cloud Messaging.
 Used as an unified platform for sending push notifications to mobile devices & browsers (android / ios / chrome / firefox / ...).